 Two-Year Old Program

-The Creative Curriculum serves as the framework for conducting the TCCA two-year-old program.
-Learning Environment Centers are introduced in the two-year-old classroom and include: Bible time, circle time, dramatic play, art center, blocks, fine motor skills, music, and a book/literacy area.
-Every child will participate in activities that are socially, physically, intellectually, and psychologically age appropriate.
+The Creative Curriculum serves as the framework for conducting the TCCA 2-year-old program.
+Learning Environment Centers are introduced in the 2-year-old classroom and include: Bible time, circle time, dramatic play, art center, blocks, fine motor skills, music, and a book/literacy area.
+Every child will participate in activities that are socially, physically, intellectually, and psychologically age-appropriate.
 Children learn through action, exploration, and play.
 Our skilled teachers are adept at turning playtime into learning activities.
 New items are periodically introduced to facilitate a better understanding of the classroom’s weekly focus.

-Extra-curricular activities include but are not limited to: chapel, physical education, music and movement, art, library, story time sessions, science/discovery classes, and Spanish.
+Extracurricular activities include but are not limited to chapel time, physical education, music and movement, art, library, story-time sessions, science/discovery classes, and Spanish.

 Program Features